adityakamath/adityakamath.github.io/_posts/2020-08-07-assembling_the_roscar_version_2.md

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/roscar_assembled_tape.png" />
-	<figcaption>The assembled car with everything wired up</figcaption>
+	<figcaption>The assembled car with everything wired up.
+I never realized the LEDs on the fan still powered on when the fan was turned off.
+Makes the car look so much cooler!</figcaption>
 </figure>

 While I was satisfied with the parts, the fact that I had that tape was still bugging me.
 So, with the scrap acrylic parts, I decided to try and remove the adhesive tape.
 It took some agressive scratching with a screwdriver but I was finally able to remove most of the adhesive.
 So, I disassembled the car and removed the adhesive tape.
 It took a while but it worked.
 I clicked a new set of pictures to show the different steps of assembly.